and welcome to the second part of our German Word of the Day

 - … , because I let him wait for so long yesterday

-Doing this at high speed can cause brain damage.
-Seriously.
-This is tough for natives, too and you can hear blunders every day because it takes an incredible amount of concentration and awareness to process this switcheroo in time before the mouth blabbers out stuff in the … ahem… “normal” order.
-Here’s how a conversation might go between two naked speakers… I mean native
+Doing this at too high a pace can result in a complete train wreck of a sentence and it doesn’t only happen to learners either.
+Doing this on the fly during a conversation is a challenge even for natives, and you can hear blunders every day.
+It just takes because it takes an incredible amount of concentration and awareness to process this switcheroo in time before the mouth blabbers out stuff in the “normal” order.
+Here’s how a conversation might go between two native speakers

 - “Danke, dass du mich schlafen lassen hast.”